Belfield, Dublin: Amenities

 The site also includes Belfield office park, with a large, international Hewlett-Packard call centre, and a sports ground, The Belfield Bowl, at which the UCD soccer and rugby teams both play in the top divisions of their respective leagues.
 The area is served by the college's numerous media outlets including newspapers, the College Tribune and the University Observer, radio station Belfield FM and television station the College Television Network.

 Business

 There are several 'office parks' located in and adjacent to Belfield, including Belfield Office Park, Clonskeagh Drive and Beech Hill Office Park, the latter with a gym adjacent.
-Some of the companies located here include Hewlett-Packard (until 2008 most call centre activities were based in HP's Belfield Office Park), Ericsson, Smurfit Kappa (head office), and the Department of Public Expenditure, National Development Plan Delivery and Reform.
+Some of the companies located here include Hewlett-Packard (until 2008 most call centre activities were based in HP's Belfield Office Park), Ericsson, Smurfit Kappa (head office), and the Department of Public Expenditure, Infrastructure, Public Service Reform and Digitalisation.